Lost Book Policy - FAQ

 The item I lost was an inexpensive popular press book.
 Why do I have to pay $50?

 Remember that nearly half of the lost book fine is the overdue fine and processing costs.
 So, the disputable portion of the lost book fine is approximately $25.
 However, there are items in the collection that are much less than $25.
-The library director will determine the amount of the fine when the item appears to be very inexpensive.
+The library dean will determine the amount of the fine when the item appears to be very inexpensive.
 At no time will the fine be less than $25.

 The book was hardly ever used!